Did you know that one of the highest navigable lakes in the world is located in South America?

 6. Only 10% of the lake’s outflow is through the river

 One of the most fascinating facts about Lake Titicaca is that the outflow through the Desaguadero River only accounts for about 10% of the total outflow.
 90% of the lake’s outflow is done by Evapotranspiration as the sunlight and strong winds evaporate the lake’s water.

 This also means that the residence time of the lake’s water, also known as the water cycle, is extremely long.
 It takes about 1,343 years for water that enters the lake to flow out of it!

 7. The water level of Lake Titicaca is dropping fast

-What’s even more remarkable is that the lake’s water level is dropping fast, regardless of the fact that the residence time is so long.
+What’s even more remarkable is that the lake’s water level is dropping fast, even though the residence time is so long.
 One of the most astounding facts about Lake Titicaca is that it’s one of the most affected lakes by global warming on the planet!

-In the year 2009, the water leve dropped by 81 centimeters (32 inches), which means the lake is literally evaporating away.
+In the year 2009, the water level dropped by 81 centimeters (32 inches), which means the lake is literally evaporating away.

 The main reasons for this phenomenon are that the rainy seasons are getting shorter and shorter and that glaciers in the area are melting, resulting in less water flowing into the lake through its 27 tributary rivers.

 8. The biodiversity of Lake Titicaca is under severe pressure

 The water level isn’t the only major problem that the lake faces, it also faces immense disturbances in its biodiversity.
 The two main reasons are both man-made.